gopikrishna-a/Kubernetes/002_Introduction_to_containers.md

 ### Docker:

-i.Docker is the most popular container software, An alternative to Docker is rkt - which also works with Kubernetes
++ Docker is the most popular container software, An alternative to Docker is rkt - which also works with Kubernetes

 ### Docker Engine:

-i.
-Docker consists of Docker Engine, It's Docke runtime. ii.
-Docker Engine is a software to make run the Docker images iii.
-Using Docker Engine we can also build Docker images to then run on Kubernetes cluster.
++ Docker consists of Docker Engine, It's Docke runtime.
++ Docker Engine is a software to make run the Docker images
++ Using Docker Engine we can also build Docker images to then run on Kubernetes cluster.

 ### Docker Hub: